Diocese of Kabankalan: History

+Saint Francis Xavier Cathedral

+Old St. Francis Xavier Cathedral (now the Diocesan Shrine and Parish of Señor Santo Niño).

+Since its erection, the seat of the bishop was in the Old St. Francis Xavier Cathedral (now Diocesan Shrine and Parish of Señor Santo Niño) in downtown Kabankalan fronting the Public Plaza.
+The compound of the former Kabankalan Cathedral was gutted by a fire in 1986, a year before the creation of the diocese.

+The construction for a new cathedral in Hda.
+Clementina, Barangay Talubangi, Kabankalan City began in 2013 under Bishop Patricio Buzon.
+The new cathedral was officially consecrated and inaugurated on September 8, 2022, during the Feast of the Nativity of the Blessed Virgin Mary, marking its formal consecration.
+Hundreds of attendees, including government officials, gathered for the mass presided over by Bishop Louie Galbines, alongside Bishop Patricio Buzon of Bacolod and Bishop Julito Cortes of Dumaguete.
+Bishop Galbines described the cathedral as a significant landmark for the diocese, emphasizing that its grandeur symbolizes how unity with the Lord and with one another enables the community to dream big and achieve great things.

+The solemn dedication of the new Saint Francis Xavier Cathedral was presided over by Cardinal Jose Advincula, Archbishop of Manila on December 2, 2025, a day before the feast of Saint Francis Xavier, making it the new seat of the Diocese of Kabankalan.

-Diocesan Coat of Arms
+Coat of arms

-The yellow background is the color of the Church and of the Papacy.
-It was for Our Lord’s Church and for his visible representative on earth that ST. FRANCIS XAVIER, the Patron of the Diocese of Kabankalan, incessantly worked and offered his life as a Jesuit missionary.
-The cross and the hand holding it belongs to this dauntless Saint, who journeyed throughout Asia and the Pacific to set the torch of Faith, Hope and Charity ablaze in the hearts and in the lives of people he converted to Christianity.
+The yellow background represents the color of the Church and of the papacy.
+The cross and the hand holding it represent St. Francis Xavier, the diocesan patron.
 The clear skies, the mountains ranges and the sugarcane depict the typical milieu in the Diocese of Kabankalan.
-The stalks of sugarcane, which remain the chief produce of Negros Island, depict the aim of the Diocese to be in solidarity with its people.
+The stalks of sugarcane, which remain the chief produce of Negros Island, depict the aim of the diocese to be in solidarity with its people.

 Jurisdiction

 The Diocese of Kabankalan comprises the entire southern portion of Negros Occidental, extending from the town of La Castellana, just below La Carlota City, all the way to Hinoba-an on the southernmost coast.
 It covers 11 cities and municipalities of the province occupying a total land area of 3923.7 km2 and, as of 2011, a population of 769,393 of which 80 per cent are Catholics.
-The cities and municipalities under the Diocese of Kabankalan are Kabankalan, Binalbagan, Himamaylan, Isabela, Moises Padilla, La Castellana, Ilog, Candoni, Cauayan, Sipalay, and Hinoba-an.
+The cities and municipalities under the Diocese of Kabankalan are Kabankalan City, Binalbagan, Himamaylan City, Isabela, Moises Padilla, La Castellana, Ilog, Candoni, Cauayan, Sipalay City, and Hinoba-an.